stevenhowes/CTheEscape/README.md

 RiscOS Game

-All files are in RiscOS formats, suitable for hostfs on RPCEmu.
+All files are in RiscOS formats, suitable for hostfs on RPCEmu or Arculator.
 Binary is included in repository to save faffing with Acorn C compiler.

 Tested on:

 RPCEmu on Win10 (recompiler) - RiscOS 3.71 on StrongARM with 128MB of RAM, 2MB VRAM

-Arculator 2.0 - RiscOS 3.10 emulating Acorn A3000 with 2MB RAM
+Arculator 2.0 - RiscOS 3.10 emulating Acorn A3000 with 1MB RAM

-Acorn A3000, 2MB RAM (current build not tested) - performance is rubbish
+Acorn A3000, 2MB RAM

 Controls so far: